BRIDAL STYLES

 Description: Falls straight from neckline to hem, minimal flare; simple and modern.

-Ideal for: Minimalist weddings, city venues, intimate ceremonies.
+Ideal for: Minimalist weddings, city venues or intimate ceremonies.

 In Photos: Clean lines allow for architectural compositions and emphasize the bride’s natural shape.
 Matte fabrics like crepe absorb light evenly, giving portraits a polished, timeless look.